ChalkingCode/Tech-Exercise/README.md

 ##### Solution

-The Bash script can be seen in repo printnames.sh or cat printname.sh in terminal
+The Bash script can be seen in repo as printnames.sh or cat printname.sh in terminal

 	# this will give executable permission to  printnames.sh
 	$ chmod +x printnames.sh